SiverDX/additional_enchantments/README.md

 ## Bracewalk (Legs)
 - Default max. level: 4
-- Reduces the effectiveness of knock back while also breaking certain blocks which slow you down (specified by the tag `additional_enchantments:bracewalk`)
+- Reduces the effectiveness of knock back while also breaking certain blocks which slow you down (specified by the tag `additional_enchantments:bracewalk`) (e.g. Cobwebs)
 - Enchantment level scales the knock back reduction

 ## Hunter (Boots)